scallop-lang/scallop-lang.github.io/md/pldi23/tutorial.md

 Note that for real life computer vision applications, scene graphs are usually generated from images by *Scene Graph Generators* (SGG), while queries are generated from natural language text by *Semantic Parsers*.
 In addition, the real life scene graphs and scene graph query languages are way more complicated than what we will be demonstrating.
 Here, we provide a demonstration of how Scallop can be integrated to solve such kind of problems.

+In this part, we are going to be only modifying the file `part-1b/scene_graph.scl`.

 ## P1: Probabilistic Scene Graph